 Want to know the difference between R-value and U-factor?
 What do pultrusion and extrusion mean?
 We want you to be informed when shopping for your windows and doors.
 Find definitions to common terms used on this site and in the windows and doors industry below.

 AAMA Silver – A labeling program sponsored by AAMA certifying the thermal performance of windows and doors as reported as U-factor (or U-value), SHGC and VT.

 Acrylic – Thermoplastic glazing material.

-Active – This is an operating panel (X) as viewed from exterior.
+Active –This is an operating panel (X) as viewed from the exterior.

 Aerogel – A microporous, transparent silicate foam currently under development for potential use as a glazing cavity fill material, offering very high thermal performance.

 Air infiltration – The amount of air leaking in and out of a building through cracks in walls, windows and doors.